top of page

 ADTC has negotiated down great rates with hotels ranging from full service to more affordable options.
 Our best hotel option provides daily breakfast and shuttle service to and from school as well as both DFW and Dallas Love field airports.
 Call or email us for the current rates.

-5. What should I expect during my five-week daytime class?
+5. What should I expect during my five-week class?

 The day class is broken up into two main segments for the two tests students must pass to earn the FAA Aircraft Dispatcher certificate, the written test (ADX) and the final FAA exam (practical test).